 If you've been hunting around for an IR imager already, chances are you've run across FLIR.
 They are a company that has made a name in this sector and their devices are typically associated with being industry standard.
 They're rugged, well-built and take advantage of the technological innovations FLIR has pioneered over the years.

-The E5 is one of the cheapest thermal leak detector cameras they have on offer, but that doesn't mean it's 'cheap' by any stretch.
+The FLIR E5 is one of the cheapest thermal leak detector cameras they have on offer, but that doesn't mean it's 'cheap' by any stretch.
 It's the priciest model I'm reviewing today.
-It's a fantastic and affordable choice for insulators, HVAC specialists and electrical contractors, as well as automotive experts.
+This imager is a fantastic and affordable choice for insulators, HVAC specialists and electrical contractors, as well as automotive experts.

-This is a true imager, meaning that the visual you'll see is the authentic heat signature being picked up, not just a digital representation of a thermometer's readout.
+The Real Deal: This is a true imager, meaning that the visual you'll see is the authentic heat signature being picked up, not just a digital representation of a thermometer's readout.
+Complex technology.
 That's the main reason it's pricier than the others listed here.

 The feel of the E5 is one of the selling points.
 It's very solid and dependable in your hand.
 It's built to last with dust and water resistant construction, and it's built to withstand a drop of 2 meters.